andrewferrier/cromer/README.md

 # Installing

 You can build a Debian package by executing `make builddeb`.

+You need various Python modules installed as pre-requisites.
+If you aren't installing via the Debian package, you can install these the Python way with `pip3 install -r requirements.txt`.

-More information to come later.
-The only non-standard Python module used in `cromer` is `coloredlogs`, and that's optional.
-If you wish, I have support in my sister project [normalize-filename](https://github.com/andrewferrier/normalize-filename/blob/master/Makefile) for building this - you can build a Debian package for `coloredlogs` by using its `make buildprereqs` target.
+If you wish, I have support in my sister project [normalize-filename](https://github.com/andrewferrier/normalize-filename/blob/master/Makefile) for building the `coloredlogs` module (which is optional, `cromer` will operate with it) - you can build a Debian package for `coloredlogs` by using its `make buildprereqs` target.

 # Hacking